1. The name of the Society is Synergy Youth and Community Development Society, referred to as the “Society.”

-1. Any person residing in Alberta, may become a society member upon annual registration as a Volunteer and/or Program Participant.
+3. Any person residing in Alberta, may become a society member upon annual registration as a Society Volunteer and/or Program Participant.
 Any member wishing to withdraw from membership may do so upon a notice to the Board through its Secretary.
-Any member upon a majority vote of all members of the Society in good standing may be expelled from membership for any cause which the Society may deem reasonable.1.
+Any member upon a majority vote of all members of the Society in good standing may be expelled from membership for any cause which the Society may deem reasonable.

-2. The President shall be ex-officio a member of all Committees.
-He/she shall, when present, preside at all meetings of the Society and of the Board.
-In his/her absence, the Vice-President shall preside at any such meetings.
+4. The President shall be ex-officio a member of all Committees.
+They shall, when present, preside at all meetings of the Society and of the Board.
+In their absence, the Vice-President shall preside at any such meetings.
 In the absence of both, a chairperson may be elected at the meeting to preside.

 Board of Directors

 5. Board of Directors, Executive Committee or Board, shall mean the Board of Directors of the Society.